After a long day at work, the last thing I want to do when I get back home is spend a long time preparing dinner.

 I know you’ll be begging for seconds, because I sure did!

 Looking for more quick and healthy meals?
 Read up on our 7 fast and fresh summer recipes for easy dishes to enjoy throughout the whole week.
+If you love the combo of shrimp and pasta, make our healthy Greek Shrimp Pasta Salad or our Spicy Shrimp Fra Diavolo.

 Have you cooked with couscous before?
 What are some of your favorite ways to eat it?
 Tell us in the comments below!